Making Asheville Your Home

 West Asheville is known for its trendy and hip Haywood Road urban area.
 This side of town is full of old bungalows and newer green-built homes within easy walking distance to dining and pubs.
 But just a little further out, the planned development of Biltmore Lake offers hiking trails, non-motorized boating and fishing amenities, tennis courts and playgrounds, and miles of sidewalks and greenways.

-Surrounding the above mentioned concentric circles of Asheville are the neighboring towns just a short drive away – Arden, Black Mountain, Fairview, Montreat, Swannanoa and Weaverville.
-They offer a full suite of small town mountain living and can be independent of what Asheville offers.
+Surrounding the above-mentioned concentric circles of Asheville are the neighboring towns just a short drive away – Arden, Black Mountain, Fairview, Montreat, Swannanoa, and Weaverville.
+They offer a full suite of small-town mountain living that can be independent of what Asheville offers.
 Residents here enjoy newly developed subdivisions just off the main roads as well as homes with private drives set deep in heavily wooded lots.
 And each of these Asheville “suburbs” has their own personalities and traditions with just as much variety of real estate.